rsdoiel/antenna/planet.md

 ---

-## PSNI investigating Co Tyrone bonfire as 'hate incident'
+## Co Tyrone bonfire lit as PSNI investigate 'hate incident'

 date: 2025-07-10, from: RTÉ News

-The PSNI is investigating the placing of effigies on top of a loyalist bonfire in Co Tyrone as a "hate incident".
+A loyalist bonfire in Co Tyrone controversially topped with an effigy of migrants in a boat was lit last night.

 <br>